heyoka/faxe-docs/docs/nodes/flow/join.md

 Join data from two or more nodes, given a list of prefixes, for each row.

-If the `merge_field` parameter is given, the node will merge the field given from every in-node, instead of joining.
+If the `merge_field` parameter is given, the node will merge the fields given from every in-node, instead of joining.
+(See merge example below).

 When considering the `fill` option, the following rules apply: